Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 [![](/assets/images/2021-05-20_Curl_test_webhook.png)](/assets/images/2021-05-20_Curl_test_webhook.png)

 [![](/assets/images/2021-05-20_DNAC_Webhook.png)](/assets/images/2021-05-20_DNAC_Webhook.png)

-Before we begin, some details about the Webhook Flask receiver.
-I modified the original source [GitHub cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver) and fork the changes here [dnacenter_webhook_receiver](https://github.com/Peter-Nhan/dnacenter_webhook_receiver).
-I enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)

 {: .notice--danger}
 Updated **config.py** to change IP address 10.66.69.22 to match where you are running the Flask Python code.